-Comment: The development is subject to the requirements of the 2010 Prince George's County Landscape Manual.
+The Planning Board found that the development is subject to the requirements of the 2010 Prince George's County Landscape Manual.
 Additional buffering and screening is required to satisfy the purposes of the M-X-T Zone and to protect the character of the M-X-T Zone from adjoining or interior incompatible land uses.